Zerg00s/FlowPowerAppsMigrator/README.md

 #### Known issues
 - Migrated lists with custom content types end up with an extra content type that should be deleted manually after migration.
-- Migrated lists might need fields to be added to the content type or a form.
+- Migrated lists might need fields added to the content type or a form.
 In some cases, migrated lists show only the Title in the edit form.

 ### 3.9.1 Version - 2023-06-11
 #### Changes